Psychiatry is the branch of medicine focused on the diagnosis, treatment and prevention of mental, emotional and behavioral disorders.

 - Type of Match: Regular.

-- Overall competitiveness: Not Very Competitive.
+- Overall competitiveness: Less Competitive.
 The average student is very likely to match.

 Primary Faculty Contact for M1's and M2's

 Shadowing or Mentoring Experiences Available to M1's or M2's

 Suggested Journals, Books & Information for Interested Students